Agriculture and Food Security

 Economic Growth and Trade

-We are enhancing agricultural productivity and increasing Tanzania’s competitiveness in domestic and regional markets through the expansion of irrigation and market access by reducing transport costs for farm inputs and products.
-We also work to strengthen the financial systems and increase access to microfinance.
+We enhance agricultural productivity through the expansion of irrigation and market access by reducing transport costs for farm inputs and products, thereby increasing Tanzania’s competitiveness in domestic and regional markets.

-We improve the quality of primary education by targeting reading, math and science in teacher training, policy and management.
-We also focus on increasing access to basic education and addressing the needs of disadvantaged children.
+Our programs improve the quality of primary education by targeting reading, math, and science in teacher training, policy, and management.
+We increase access to basic education and address the needs of disadvantaged children.

 We work with the Government to control malaria, prevent mother-to-child HIV/AIDS transmission, provide children with life-saving nutritional supplements, train health workers, improve maternal health facilities, and scale up voluntary family planning services.
 Between 2003 and 2012, HIV prevalence fell from 7.0 to 5.1 percent.
-We also work with indigenous organizations to address women’s and girls’ empowerment.
+We also work with indigenous Tanzanian organizations to address women’s and girls’ empowerment.

-In critically threatened watersheds, we support the delivery of sustainable, market-driven water supply, sanitation and hygiene services to improve health and increase economic resilience of the poor in targeted rural areas and small towns.
+In critically threatened watersheds, we support the delivery of sustainable, market-driven water supply, sanitation, and hygiene services to improve health and increase economic resiliency of the poor.